Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 ## Prerequisites

-To enable your application to use the notification functionality:
+To enable your application to use the notification functionality, follow the steps below:

 1. To use notifications, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: